 20. The adidas Marks are well-known and famous and have been for many years. adidas has expended substantial resources developing, advertising and otherwise promoting the adidas Marks.
 Specifically, adidas has used the adidas Marks in connection with its frequent sponsorship of sports tournaments and organizations, as well as professional athletes and collegiate sports teams.
 For example, adidas has long-term relationships with the University of Nebraska, Mississippi State University, Texas A&M, and the University of Louisville.
-Among many others, NBA stars Derrick Rose, James Harden, Trae Young, Damian Lillard, and Donovan Mitchell, NFL stars Aaron Rodgers, Dak Prescott, Patrick Mahomes, and Von Miller, NHL star P.K.
+Among many others, NBA stars Derrick Rose, James Harden, Trae Young, Damian Lillard, and Donovan Mitchell, NFL stars Aaron Rodgers, Trevor Lawrence, Patrick Mahomes, and Von Miller, NHL star P.K.
 Subban, baseball player Kris Bryant, and soccer stars David Beckman and Lionel Messi all are sponsored by adidas.
-For many years, adidas has been a sponsor of the World Cup soccer tournament, as well as several national teams including Argentina, Japan, Mexico, Germany, and Spain. adidas has sponsored the world-famous Boston Marathon for more than a decade, and has sponsored many other events, teams, and individuals.
+For many years, adidas has been a sponsor of the World Cup soccer tournament, as well as several national teams including Argentina, Japan, Mexico, Germany, and Spain. adidas also sponsors the entire MLS, outfitting the twenty-nine teams with all jerseys, training gear, and sideline apparel.
+Further, adidas has sponsored the world-famous Boston Marathon for more than a decade, and has sponsored many other events, teams, and individuals.
 Prominent use of the adidas Marks in connection with these sponsorship activities has further enhanced the adidas Marks' recognition and fame.